Amit Kothari

 The math doesn’t work on hiring.

-The WEF’s Future of Jobs Report 2025 puts a number on it: 63% of employers cite the skills gap as the key barrier to business transformation.
+The WEF’s Future of Jobs Report 2025 puts a number on it: 63% of employers cite the skills gap as the key barrier to business overhaul.
 Nearly 40% of global jobs are exposed to AI-driven change, and skill demands are evolving at a much faster clip in AI-exposed roles.

 You can’t compete with tech companies offering equity and unlimited budgets.
 I think most university leaders already know this, but badly underestimate how much it limits their options.
 The alternative is developing internal talent.